-During the year, we determined that we would no longer be able to exercise certain ten-year bond forward derivatives within the originally designated time frame.
-Consequently, we discontinued hedge accounting on those bond forward derivatives and reclassified a \$21 million loss from the hedging reserve within shareholders' equity to finance costs.
-We subsequently extended the bond forwards to May 31, 2019, with the ability to extend them further, and redesignated them as effective hedges.
+During 2018, after determining we would not be able to exercise our \$900 million notional amount of outstanding bond forwards within the designated time frame, we discontinued hedge accounting and reclassified a \$21 million loss from the hedging reserve within shareholders' equity to "change in fair value of derivative instruments" within finance costs.
+We subsequently extended the bond forwards and redesignated them as effective hedges.